Dynamic Workflows: Definitions

 • Defined within the workspace

 This is a dynamic workspace that fetches the output schema from the incoming dataset.
-Every time we change the source dataset (it still has to be in the MapInfo format) then at run time the writer copies its schema for the output.
+Every time we change the source dataset (which still has to be in MapInfo format), the writer copies its schema to the output.

 4. Reproject Data (Optional)

 If you have time, add a Reprojector transformer into the workspace and connect it between the reader and writer feature types.
-Set it up to reproject the data from UTM83-10 to LL84, you can leave the Source Coordinate System to <Read from Feature>.
+Set it up to reproject the data from UTM83-10 to LL84; leave the Source Coordinate System set to <Read from Feature>.

 Definitions6.png